munkyboy/docker-redsocks/README.md

 ```

 #### Caveats
 The container is sharing the Docker host's network and is listening to port `12345` and `12346`.
-If this port is already in use, you might need to start the docker container without `--net=host` switch, but with a port mapping instead, e.g.
+If port `12345`is already in use, you can start the docker container without `--net=host` switch, but with a port mapping instead, e.g.
 <pre>
 export my_proxy=http://yourproxy_IP_address_or_name:8080
-docker run -p <b>54321</b>:12345 -p <b>64321</b>:12346 -e http_proxy=$my_proxy -e https_proxy=$my_proxy munkyboy/redsocks
+docker run -p <b>54321</b>:12345 -e http_proxy=$my_proxy -e https_proxy=$my_proxy munkyboy/redsocks
 unset my_proxy
 </pre>
 In this case the you need to redirect your traffic to the mapped port (`54321` in this example), e.g.
 <pre>
 iptables -t nat -A PREROUTING -p tcp --dport 80 -j REDIRECT --to <b>54321</b>
-iptables -t nat -A PREROUTING -p tcp --dport 443 -j REDIRECT --to <b>64321</b>
 </pre>
-The container cannot be not aware of this port mapping and therefore it will try confusing you with iptable examples with ports `12345` and `12346`.
+The container cannot be not aware of this port mapping and therefore it will try confusing you with iptable examples with ports `12345`.
 :blush:
+Note, that the `-p` way or running the container does not work with HTTPS: SSL does like if the redsocks internal view of the IP address differs from the external view, and we are forced to use the `--net=host` configuration.